tudududu/json_tools/script/ae/readMe/README.md

   - `REQUIRE_DURATION_MATCH` (boolean|null): when boolean, overrides `TEMPLATE_MATCH_CONFIG.requireDurationMatch` for extra selection; null inherits.
   - `DURATION_TOLERANCE_SECONDS` (number|null): when number, overrides `TEMPLATE_MATCH_CONFIG.durationToleranceSeconds` for extra selection; null inherits.
   - `FALLBACK_WHEN_NO_EXTRA` (boolean): currently informational; extras are simply skipped when not available.
+  - Naming parity with pack: the pack step can override the `MEDIA` token for extras based on the duplicate suffix (e.g., `_tiktok`).
+This avoids naming collisions and produces consistent names (see pack options below).
 - Minimal preset snippet
 ```json
 {